-While the day-to-day management of Operational Risk is the primary responsibility of our business divisions and infrastructure functions, where these risks are generated.
-Non-Financial Risk Management ("NFRM") oversees the Group-wide management of operational risks, identifies and reports risk concentrations and promotes a consistent application of the ORMF across the Bank.
+While the day-to-day management of operational risk is the primary responsibility of business divisions and infrastructure functions, where these risks are generated, Non-Financial Risk Management ("NFRM") oversees the Group-wide management of operational risks, identifies and reports risk concentrations, and promotes a consistent application of the ORMF across the Bank.
 NFRM is part of the Group Risk function, the Chief Risk Office, which is headed by the Chief Risk Officer.

-The Chief Risk Officer appoints the Head of NFRM who is accountable for the design, oversight and maintenance of an effective, efficient and regulatory compliant ORMF, including the Operational Risk capital model.
+The Chief Risk Officer appoints the Head of NFRM who is accountable for the design, oversight and maintenance of an effective, efficient and regulatory compliant ORMF, including the operational risk capital model.
 The Head of NFRM monitors and challenges the ORMF's Group wide implementation and monitors overall risk levels against the Bank's operational risk appetite.

-The Non-Financial Risk Committee ("NFRC"), which is co-chaired by the Chief Risk Officer, is responsible for the oversight, governance and coordination of the management of Operational Risk in DB Group on behalf of the Management Board by establishing a cross-risk perspective of the key operational risks of DB Group.
-Its decision-making authorities include the review, advice and management of all operational risk issues that may impact the risk profile of the business divisions and infrastructure functions.
-Several sub-fora with an oversight and alignment function attendees from both the 1st and 2nd LoDs support the NFRC to effectively fulfil its mandate.
+The Non-Financial Risk Committee ("NFRC"), which is chaired by the Chief Risk Officer, is responsible for the oversight, governance and coordination of the management of operational risk in DB Group on behalf of the Management Board, by establishing a cross-risk perspective of the key operational risks of DB Group.
+Its decision-making authorities include the review, advice and management of all operational risk issues that may impact the risk profile of business divisions and infrastructure functions.
+Several subfora with attendees from both the 1st and 2nd LoDs support the NFRC to effectively fulfil its mandate.
 In addition to the DB Group level NFRC, business divisions have established 1st LoD NFR fora for the oversight and management of operational risks on various levels of the organisation.

-The governance of operational risks follows the Bank's Three Lines of Defence ("3LoD") approach to managing all of its financial and non-financial risks.
+The governance of operational risks follows DB Group's Three Lines of Defence ("3LoD") approach to managing all of its financial and non-financial risks.
 The ORMF establishes the operational risk governance standards including the core 1st LoD and 2nd LoD roles and their responsibilities, to ensure effective risk management and appropriate independent challenge: